-- Choose specific self-directed observation tasks to be completed during the school practicum. - Determine the exact procedures to be followed in completing the assignments by reading the Course Syllabus and checking with your instructor. - Consult with the Cooperating Teacher when doing assignments. - Observe in a systematic and purposeful manner the classroom assigned, remembering to be analytical and not judgemental in your observations.
-Learning through reflection and analysis (not critical evaluation) is the goal of the experience.
+- Choose specific self-directed observation tasks to be completed during the school practicum. - Determine the exact procedures to be followed in completing the assignments by reading the Course Syllabus and checking with your instructor. - Consult with the Cooperating Teacher when doing assignments.

+Responsibilities of the Student

+- Observe in a systematic and purposeful manner the classroom assigned, remembering to be analytical and not judgemental in your observations. - Learning through reflection and analysis (not critical evaluation) is the goal of the experience.